ni/measurement-plugin-python/README.md

 ## Introduction

-The `ni-measurement-service` is a python framework that enables measurement developers to quickly create python measurements and run them as a service (gRPC).
+NI MeasurementLink Services (`ni-measurement-service`) is a python framework that enables measurement developers to quickly create python measurements and run them as a service (gRPC).

 ---